 Statement of professional purpose rubric.
 Submit a statement informing the Admissions Committee of your strengths as a candidate in the teacher education program at the University of Utah.
 Your essay should include: a demonstration of your ability to think deeply about and analyze contemporary educational issues; an illustration of your commitment to the teaching profession; multicultural education and diversity in the classroom; should address the mission of the Urban Institute for Teacher Education; and a discussion of how you will contribute to urban schools as a future educator.
 Essays should be approximately two pages in length and may be double-spaced.

-Complete a State and Federal Background Check required by the Utah State Office of Education:
+Complete a State and Federal Background Check required by the Utah State Board of Education: